Skip to content

 4 zb chair a cats 0.331178

-Output several most similar matches using the top_n argument (format_output needs to be set to False for this):
+Output the top n most similar reference word matches using the top_n argument (format_output needs to be set to False for this):

 from nlp_link.linker import NLPLinker